portal22/giiftcardproject/giftcards/README.md

   * A commit with the fixed version of the code (if you like, this commit can also contain the files mentioned above)

-### Ready for Grading

-Note, this means we will start grading your report, only push tag once ready!
 =======
-# Assignment 1: Beware of Geeks Bearing Gift Cards
+Beware of Geeks Bearing Gift Cards
-# Module 1
+#

 ## Introduction